-Ms Karin Fleming
+Principal/Head – Ms. Karin Fleming

-Principal’s Message Summer 2017
+Principal’s Summer Message

 As we approach the end of another academic year I write to thank you all sincerely for your support for the College this year.
-In particular I would like to acknowledge the members of the Parent committees, Social and Cultural, Finance Subcommittee and the Council, for their enthusiasm and dedication to our students on your behalf.
+In particular I would like to acknowledge the members of the Parent committees, Social and Cultural, Finance Subcommittee and the Parent Council, for their enthusiasm and dedication to our students on your behalf.
 Schools work best when there is genuine cooperation between the different stake holders, and Crescent has always been very fortunate in this regard.

 Naturally our thoughts go out to our Junior and Leaving Certificate students who are in to the final stage of their preparation.
 This is indeed a gruelling experience for young people, but they have been guided well by their teachers, and parents provide the encouragement to eat and sleep properly, as well as taking some exercise every day.

-Some important information for 17/18:
+Some important information for the academic year 18/19:

 The design team for our reroofing project has been appointed and work will begin during next year.
 As we will have construction vehicles on site we will no longer be able to offer parking places to students.

 I remind you that students should wear correct school uniform at all times, including the school tie and jumper.
 Please purchase school trousers for your sons which are regular or slim cut, rather than a ‘skinny’ cut as these are impractical for normal school wear.
 Sixth year girls may wear a pinstripe shirt and sixth year boys wear navy-blue school trousers.
 These are per the uniform regulations in the Code of Behaviour, outlined in the school journal.

 We will post calendar details very soon, but I give notice that the new school year will begin on Monday 27 August